 - Friendly Neighborhood Vampire: Depends how she sees you.
 She can be your best friend or worst enemy.

 - Fur and Loathing: The dress she wears in "Henchman" is made from a Whywolf.
 "Marceline's Closet" shows that she also has a large fur-lined coat, with the head and claws built into it.

 - Giant Flyer: Again, see One-Winged Angel.

 - Girl with Psycho Weapon: If she doesn't want to kill you with her powers of vampirism, she could use her demonic axe bass.

 - God Save Us from the Queen!: Played With

 - Good All Along: Sort of. (see Heel-Face Turn)

-- Half-Human Hybrid: Born half demon and became a vampire later.
+- Half-Human Hybrid/Nonhuman Humanoid Hybrid: We don't know what the other half is, but she was born half demon and became a vampire later.